- Jacksonville University (B.S., 2008)

 Shannon N. Proctor practices in the Firm's Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
 Her practice includes personal injury litigation involving pharmaceutical products in both federal and state courts across the country.
 She is experienced in all phases of litigation.
 Ms. Proctor has authored a wide variety of pleadings, briefs, and motions, including dispositive motions.
 Her experience also includes witness preparation and drafting expert witness direct and cross-examination outlines.

-Ms. Proctor graduated from Emory University School of Law in 2015 where she was an Associate Justice on the Emory University Constitutional Council.
+Ms. Proctor received her J.D. from Emory University School of Law in 2015 where she was an Associate Justice on the Emory University Constitutional Council.
 While in law school, she served as a member of AmeriCorps, represented indigent clients in various civil matters, and received the Dean's Public Service Award.
 Ms. Proctor received her undergraduate degree in chemistry from Jacksonville University.
 She is a member of the Firm's Legal Aid Committee.